maxpblum/make-album/README.md

 ### Resume serving without rebuilding the album

-If you need to stop the server process and want to re-start it without starting from scratch, you can do that easily (using the directory from before:
+If you need to stop the server process and want to re-start it without starting from scratch, you can do that easily (using the directory from before):

 ```
 python3 -m http.server --directory DIRECTORY